 Free VPN services are a dime a dozen these days.
 While we strongly recommend our readers purchase a subscription to a paid VPN service, we realize that many people, for any number of reasons, will opt for a free alternative.
+In fact, one of the most common requests we receive from our readers is for a list of the best free VPN services.
 With that in mind, we’ve curated a detailed list of more than 20 free VPN services and the vital details you should know before installing them on your device.

 To be clear, we do not endorse every VPN on this list.
 We chose to look at these VPNs due to their popularity, not their quality.
 They appear at the top of Google results and app store rankings when searching for free VPNs.
 With over 800 VPNs available across all major platforms, this is obviously not a comprehensive list, but it should help guide your decision among the top contenders.